puppetlabs/puppet-docs/source/pe/3.7/orchestration_overview.markdown

 >**Note**: Live Management is deprecated in PE 3.8 and will be replaced in future versions of PE.
 See the [PE 3.8 release notes](./release_notes.html#live-management-is-deprecated) for more information.

-You can also [allow your site's custom applications to invoke orchestration actions][integrate].

-[integrate]: ./orchestration_integrating.html

 ### Special Interfaces: Puppet Runs and Resources

 In addition to the main action invocation interfaces, Puppet Enterprise provides special interfaces for two of the most useful orchestration tasks: